Benign Flame: Saga of Love - 4

 His sincere outpouring, coupled with his meek posturing, only helped dwarf his persona in her esteem shaped by the imagery of male élan.
 As he looked pygmean in her perception then, she felt as though she was rudely shaken from her daydream.
 All the reservations her intuition envisaged about him earlier that she recanted in her state of amorous anticipation seemed to return to the fore with renewed vigor.
 The implied compliment in his confounded state failed to flatter her, for it lacked forthrightness.
 What was worse, she construed his adoration as an admission of subjugation.
 All said and done, it was a let-down she wasn’t prepared for.

-“How do you like it?” he enquired while thrusting it in her hand.
+“How do you like it?” he said handing it over to her.

-“It’s nice,” she said sincerely though lacking in excitement.
+“It’s very nice,” she said sincerely though unexcited.

 “Let me see how it goes with you,” he said eagerly as he was impatient to espy her glamour adorned by his present.

-‘Oh,’ she felt irritated, ‘what’s the god-damn obsession with an inane thing,’, and the very thought of life in the offing with him depressed her no end.
+‘What’s this god-damn obsession with an inane thing’ she felt irritated, and the very thought of life in the offing with him depressed her no end.
 She even developed second thoughts about broaching her passion to study medicine.

-‘But won’t life be dull idling at home,’ she reasoned in the end, ‘that too being his wife?
-Moreover, who knows, he might as well oblige.
+‘But won’t life be dull idling at home that too being his wife?
+But who knows, he might as well oblige.
 And if he does, won’t I end up loving him out of gratitude.
-Well, any way, I’ve nothing more to lose now.’
+Anyway, I’ve nothing more to lose now,’ she reasoned in the end.

-“Be assured, you’re the first woman in my life,” he declared solemnly and felt pleased for assuaging her perceived doubts about his own virginity.
+“I assure you; you’re the first woman in my life,” he said interrupting her, and felt pleased for assuaging her perceived doubts about his own virginity.

 Though he sensed her passion, he was taken aback by her proposition.

-“It all depends,” she said by way of emotional blackmail, “on how much you love me.”
+“It all depends on how much you love me,” she said by way of an emotional blackmail,

 His revelation completed her humiliation that dragged him along to the depths of degradation in her esteem.
 She felt deceived by her father as well for not letting her get a wind of the old man’s whim.

-‘But then,’ she thought, ‘how could he have guessed my game plan as I never revealed it to him.’
+‘But then, how could he have guessed my game plan as I never revealed it to him,’ she thought in sympathy.

 So with a feeling of being used, lying in her nuptial bed beside him with closed eyes, as though to further filter the dim light, she folded her hand over her forehead, and as it touched his present, she thought it was as cold as her heart.